mposolda/keycloak-openshift-ext/README.md

 # OpenShift integration extension for Keycloak

+NOTE: This extension is not officially supported by Keycloak team.
+In case of troubles, you can ask on keycloak-user mailing list rather create pull request to improve this extension (if you find some issues etc).

 Experimental extension to Keycloak that supports replacing the internal OpenShift identity provider with Keycloak.
-There's two core parts to this extension:
+There's three core parts to this extension:

 * Token review endpoint: custom token introspection endpoint for OpenShift
 * Client federation: ability to federate OAuth clients registered in OpenShift
+* Http challenge authenticators: authenticator implementations, which can be used to create the "Http challenge" authentication flow, which then can be used by
+Keycloak clients, which are supposed to integrate with Openshift server

 NOTE: The code from this extension was part of the Keycloak main codebase until Keycloak 21 and was available as a preview feature `openshift-integration`.
 From Keycloak 22, the `openshift-integration` preview feature was moved to this extension.